ceillavu/mind-bridge/README.md

 into structured clinical telemetry (tracking memory, mood, appetite, and evening confusion over time).

-2. MindBridge Check: A gentle, 3-minute self-screening module (utilizing Mini-Cog frameworks like 3-word recall and digital clock drawing) for proactive adults aged 55+ and family members seeking a personal baseline.
+2. MindBridge Check: A gentle, 5 to 10 minute self-screening module (utilizing Mini-Addenbrooke’s Cognitive Examination, M-ACE frameworks that includes aspects of attention, memory, fluency, clock drawing and memory recall) for proactive adults aged less than 60 and family members seeking a personal baseline and medical attention.

 2. Why We Are Doing It (The Problem & Purpose)
 • Caregiver Burnout: Every 3 seconds, someone develops dementia.
 Family